arthwang/vsc-prolog/README.md

   * Formatting for swi doesn't work when there are singleton variables including named underscore-starting singleton variables in the scopes to be formatted.

   * Formatting for ECLiPSe would remove line comments after invalid terms of the lines.

+  * logtalk specified codes in source files(.lgt) are not formatted when the backend compiler is not SWI-Prolog.

   * During debug tracing, prompt for stdin input doesn't display in debug console.